TomNisbet/nqsap/README.md

 The Not Quite Simple As Possible Computer

-The NQSAP is a breadoard TTL computer that follows the [Ben Eater 8-bit computer (SAP-1)](https://eater.net/8bit) design with some enhancements and extensions.
+The NQSAP is a breadboard TTL computer that follows the [Ben Eater 8-bit computer (SAP-1)](https://eater.net/8bit) design with some enhancements and extensions.

 Highlights of the design are:

+* 6502-inspired instruction set that provides equivalents to most of the instructions and addressing modes
 * 8-bit addressing extends the size of memory and number of opcodes
 * 74LS181 ALU instead of adder provides arithmetic and logic operations including add, subtract, AND, OR, and XOR